 2.1.
 The Berlin Wall

-The Berlin Wall was the physical manifestation of the division between East and West Berlin.
-It stood as a symbol of the Iron Curtain and the Cold War.
+The Berlin Wall is that representation of the division between East and West Berlin.
+It served on the Iron Curtain and the Cold War as a symbol.

 Key facts: